WHERE HAVE ALL THE CHIMNEYS GONE?

 Library of Congress, Prints & Photographs Division, NY-5467

 In looking at our own housing work illustrated in the blog last year, much of it suburban in character, I was struck by the dominance of the chimney form, the vertical counterpoint to the horizontal compositions that made up many of the projects like Shadow Farm, Ledgebrook, Chestnut Grove, and the Village Green in Stowe.
-This is a powerful domestic image that communicates instantly to our psyche about heath, warmth, community, village life, and idyllic compositions.
+This is a powerful domestic image that communicates instantly to our psyche about health, warmth, community, village life, and idyllic compositions.
 It spoke to us in a way that the new five-over-one multi-family buildings do not.

 Another interesting trend in recent years is that we are hearing more and more in public meetings during permitting that a particular building does not look residential.
 These lay responses always make me wonder if people’s perception of a house includes only elements from a kid’s sketch of a house.
 These are fundamental patterns ingrained in us since childhood.
 We all recognize them; one of the recurring elements is the chimney, often with smoke coming out.
 Other elements include a gabled roof, a window and sometimes a family.